jpreese/CSharpUnitTestingBestPractices/README.md

 - Use parameterized tests.

 #### Why?
-- If one Assert fails, the preceding Asserts will not be evaluated.
+- If one Assert fails, the subsequent Asserts will not be evaluated.
 - Ensures you are not asserting multiple cases in your tests.

 #### Bad: